-Zach assured her that he'd edit it so no one was identifiable, as he didn't want any people from the crew implicated.
+Zach promised her he'd edit it so no one was identifiable, as he didn't want any people from the crew implicated.
 He also said he wanted to inspect the other jewelry and items and she said she'd get him those.
 As she went to get the items, Zach turned to Mikah and brain-farted, saying "Ms. Vik, do you have a monocle?"
 As he interrupted Mikah watching the news, the Knight snapped back, "I'm not Ms. Vik."
 Correcting himself, he asked if she had a jeweler's loop, and she said she did as he explained his plan to her.
 As Mikah went off to get her loop, Zach planned to spend an hour going over what he could despite the fact this would barely begin to cover the other items, much less the dress.